This syllabus is still work in progress.

 Posting problem set questions or answers online, or sharing them with students that are not currently enrolled in this course.

 Using problem set solutions from previous offerings of this course.

 Searching online for answers for particular problem set questions.
 It is completely fine to find and use general resources online on the course material.
 You should however cite any resource you used in your answer.

 Searching online for answers for the online quizzes.
-You should only attempt the quiz after you have read the lecture notes fully, and the lecture notes themselves contain all information you need to answer it.
+You should only attempt the quiz after you have read the text fully, and the text itself contain all information you need to answer it.